kcrary/istari/docs/tactics.md

 - `compat`

-  Proves a goal of the form `c M1 ...
-Mn = c N1 ...
-Nn : A`,
+  Proves a goal of the form `h M1 ...
+Mn = h N1 ...
+Nn : A`, where `h`
-  generating subgoals of the form `Mi = Ni : Bi`.
+  is a constant or variable, generating subgoals of the form `Mi = Ni : Bi`.

+  If the head `h` takes [invisible arguments](typechecking.html#coping-strategies), they can be supplied using `ap` just as in typechecking, but only in the first equand.

   + `compatRaw`